matlab-deep-learning/llms-with-matlab/doc/OpenAI.md

 -  [Process Generated Text in Real Time by Using ChatGPT in Streaming Mode](../examples/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.md)
 -  [Summarize Large Documents Using ChatGPT and MATLAB](../examples/SummarizeLargeDocumentsUsingChatGPTandMATLAB.md) (requires Text Analytics Toolbox™)
 -  [Retrieval\-Augmented Generation Using ChatGPT and MATLAB](../examples/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.md) (requires Text Analytics Toolbox)

+<a id="openai-compatible"></a>
+# OpenAI-Compatible APIs

+To connect to APIs that are compatible with the OpenAI Chat Completions API, use the [`openAIChat`](functions/openAIChat.md) function with these options:

+- Set the `BaseURL` name-value argument to the base URL of the API.
+For example, for OpenAI, `BaseURL` is `"https://api.openai.com/v1"`.
+- Set the `ModelName` name-value argument to the name of the model you want to use.
+- Specify the OpenAI API key environment variable.
+If your API does not need an API key, set the environment variable `OPEN_AI_KEY` to `"EMPTY"`.
+Alternatively, you can set the `APIKey` name-value argument of the `openAIChat` function.

 <a id="manage-chat-history"></a>
 # Manage Chat History